All estimates can be consulted in more detail in our interactive online applications:

 - Mental and substance use disorders, musculoskeletal disorders, and neurological disorders were the leading causes of disease burden due to reduced quality of life in Belgium.

-- The total disease burden in 2020 due to reduced quality of life was similar among men and women.
+- The total disease burden in 2022 due to reduced quality of life was 3% higher in women compared to men.

 - The total disease burden due to reduced quality of life was the highest in the Walloon Region, followed by the Brussels Capital Region, and the Flemish Region.